 Each block had 14 residential barracks, (20 by 100 to 120 feet) which were typically divided into four to six rooms.
 WCCA policy was to allot a space of 200 square feet per couple.
 However, many families, regardless of family size, were housed in either 16ft by 20ft, 20ft by 20ft, or 24ft by 20ft rooms.
 Blocks typically had men's and women's latrines and showers, laundry and ironing rooms, a recreation building, and a mess hall.
-Each block housed approximately 300 people and was set up in an attempt to create a basic community unit.
+Each block was designed to house approximately 300 people in an attempt to create a basic community unit.

 Each room was furnished with a single light bulb hung from the ceiling, a coal burning pot-bellied stove, and up to eight cots.
 One outdoor faucet provided water for each barrack.
-The recreation buildings were used for offices, stores, canteens, beauty parlors, barber shops, judo halls, and churches.
+Buildings originally built for recreation were eventually used for other purposes in each block, as stores, canteens, beauty parlors, barber shops, judo halls, or churches.